kean/RxNuke/README.md

     .disposed(by: disposeBag)
 ```

-> `orEmpty` is a custom operator which dismisses errors and complete the sequence instead
+> `orEmpty` is a custom operator which dismisses errors and completes the sequence instead
 > (equivalent to `func catchErrorJustComplete()` from [RxSwiftExt](https://github.com/RxSwiftCommunity/RxSwiftExt)

 ### <a name="huc_loading_first_avail"></a>Loading the First Available Image

 Suppose you have multiple URLs for the same image.
 For instance, you might have uploaded an image taken from the camera.
-In such case, it would be beneficial to first try to get the local URL, and if even that fails, try to get the network URL.
+In such case, it would be beneficial to first try to get the local URL, and if that fails, try to get the network URL.
 It would be a shame to download the image that we may have already locally.

+This use case is very similar [Going From Low to High Resolution](#huc_low_to_high), but an addition of `.take(1)` guarantees that we stop execution as soon as we receive the first result.

 ```swift
 Observable.concat(loader.loadImage(with: localUrl).orEmpty,